Inbox Placement, Promotions, and Spam Folders

 Related resources:

-- [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md): Understand the trust signals behind placement.
+- [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md): Understand the trust signals that affect placement.

 - [Blocklists and Link Reputation](https://mailrith.com/guides/blocklists-and-link-reputation.md): Check whether links or listed infrastructure are hurting placement.